 For 20 out of the 30 circuits the random fault efficiency (FE{Random}) is better than 95%.
-Hence for some applications, e.g. field testing, pseudo-random BIST may be sufficient.
+Hence in situations where limited fault efficiency is sufficient, such as field testing, pseudo-random BIST already may be enough.
 However, Table 2 also shows that 100% fault efficiency is never achieved with pseudo-random patterns only.
-Hence, all these circuits require deterministic logic BIST to improve fault efficiency as typically required for production testing.
+Hence, all these circuits require deterministic logic BIST to improve fault efficiency to the level as typically required for production testing.

 When applying deterministic logic BIST, 100% fault efficiency was obtained for 15 out of the 30 circuits.
 For the remaining 15 circuits we obtained a fault efficiency >99.9%.
-The reason for not achieving 100% fault efficiency in all cases is that the academic ATPG tool aborted on some faults.
-Hence, not reaching 100% fault efficiency is purely due to tool limitations and not at all a limitation of the method.
+The reason for not achieving 100% fault efficiency in all cases is that our academic ATPG tool aborted on some faults.
+Hence, not reaching 100% fault efficiency is purely due to tool limitations and not at all a limitation of the method as such.
 Since the number of aborted faults is less than 0.1% in all cases, their impact on the synthesis results reported below can be considered neglectable.

-4.2 Deterministic test patterns
+4.2.
+Deterministic Test Patterns